nickrosh/Tech_Notes/Software Engineering/Containers.md

 Containers are a lightweight method to package code and dependencies in a dependable and scalable way.
 Virtual machines are the traditional method, but each VM requires its own entire virtual OS.
-Containers run on top of the system OS, and you can have many more containers per machine than comparable VMs.
+Containers run on top of the system [Operating System](../Systems%20Software/Operating%20System.md), and you can have many more containers per machine than comparable VMs.